chengmoxu/wahid-dl/README.md

 > Using this package make yt-dlp command available in wahid-dl.

 6. wahid-dl-wincmd Update Tool.bat
-> This package will download the file from Github to update the overall wahid-dl. yt-dlp will be updated also.
+> This package will download the file from GitHub to update the complete wahid-dl.
+Additionally, yt-dlp and ffmpeg will also be updated.

+7. wahid-dl-wincmd Install.bat
+> This package will download the file from GitHub to install the complete wahid-dl.
+Additionally, yt-dlp and ffmpeg will also be installed.

 ### Fifth.
 Future outlook
 * Download list support.